 You can also participate in EU funded research projects with funds of up to €80m available.

 Enterprise Ireland is the main government organisation responsible for helping Irish businesses to expand into new international markets.

 A wide range of grants and support initiatives are available to assist Irish companies win international sales.
 Enterprise Ireland can also set up formal introduction meetings to help clients meet experts, buyers and customers.

 Jointly set up by the governments in the Republic of Ireland and Northern Ireland, InterTradeIreland is a cross-border initiative to help businesses on both sides of the border to avail of trade initiatives.

 Companies across Ireland can pitch for a share of the €280k All-Island Seedcorn Investor Readiness Competition every year.
 The body also provides a Business Angel investing service matching suitable companies with investors.

 Local Enterprise Offices offer a wide range of financial supports to businesses whether in the start-up or expansion phase.
 Priming grants of up to €150k are available to new businesses that have been trading for less than 18 months.
 Business Expansion Grants are available to businesses in the expansion stage – after 18 months of trading.
 Feasibility and innovation grants are available to companies looking to research market demand for a product or service.

-As you continue to expand your operations, ensure that you have the right level of cover for you and your business.
+As you continue to expand your operations, ensure that you have the right level of business cover for you and your organisation.
 To see how easy it is to get a quote, simply get a Quick Quote above.